CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 Address of AlignedType d - 0x7ffd7dc7a240
 ```

-Now we have 64 bytes between each of our objects.Now are atomics are guaranteed to be on different cache-lines/blocks!
+Now we have 64 bytes between each of our objects.
+Our atomics are now guaranteed to be on different cache-lines/blocks!
 Our modified code using this *AlginedType* looks like this:

 ```cpp
 void noSharing() {